 The partnership between Volkert and the Town of Hillsboro won’t end with this traffic calming project.
 Volkert looks forward to providing additional services to the Town, including site plans for the historical Post Office and Old Stone School event venue, as well as the design of a new wastewater treatment plant.

-The Town of Hillsboro is planning an official ribbon cutting ceremony on June 18, 2021.
+The Town of Hillsboro hosted an official ribbon cutting ceremony on June 18, 2021, to celebrate the on-time and on-budget reopening of 24/7, two-way traffic.